Detail, landscape and portrait

-This lens fetches details without bringing the typical, gripping telephoto effect into the picture.
-It is more than superior to the standard Vario lens of the digital camera due to its freedom from distortion and its aperture.
-It can be handled by hand, even snapshots can be taken with this focal length without any problems.
-Users of an APS-C camera will be pleased: they finally have a medium-length landscape lens, corresponding to the image impression of a 200mm 35mm lens, which still has a fabulous aperture, allowing safe working and unprecedented shots.
+The Samyang 135/2.0 lens brings out details without bringing the typical raking telephoto effect into the picture.
+It is more than superior to the standard varifocal lens of the digital camera due to its freedom from distortion and aperture.
+It can be handled freehand, even snapshots are no problem with this focal length.
+Users of an APS-C camera will be pleased: they finally have a medium-length landscape lens that corresponds to the image impression of a 200 mm small-format lens, and with a fabulous aperture that allows safe work and unprecedented shots.

-Usually the largest aperture (speed) is located at a minimum of F2.8 or F3.5 with a 135mm lens.
-Especially with this medium-length landscape and portrait focal length, a larger aperture was often missed - or is simply difficult to afford.
-The Samyang 135mm with its initial aperture of F2 is 100% brighter than its competitors.
-This not only allows handheld photography in critical lighting conditions, but also brings creative highlights by allowing the subject to be virtually left free: the depth of field is half that of a 135mm with F2.8 aperture.
-At the same time, the viewfinder is twice as bright, which helps enormously with image evaluation.
+Usually, the relative aperture (speed) of a 135 mm is around 1:2.8 or 1:3.5.
+Especially with this medium-length landscape and portrait focal length, a larger aperture has often been missed or is simply hard to finance.
+The Samyang 135 mm with an aperture of 2.0 is 100 % faster than the competition on the market.
+This not only allows hand-held shots in critical lighting conditions, but also brings creative highlights by virtually freeing up the subject: the depth of field is half that of a 135 mm with a 2.8 aperture.
+At the same time, the viewfinder is twice as bright, which helps enormously with image assessment.

 High quality optics

-The lens has a very innovative optical design: with 11 lenses in 7 groups, it also provides excellent imaging at close range together with a lens made of high-refractive ED glass.
-The close-up limit is deliberately kept very close at 80cm - the focus on detail is easy with this lens.
-Mechanically it is held in such a way that the tube does not rotate during focusing (makes the use of 77mm polarizing filters much easier) and also the overall length does not change - regardless of whether you are working at infinity or at 80cm focusing distance.
-This is achieved by a second inner tube, which is moved to the focus position within the outer mount.
-A further advantage: the centre of gravity remains almost the same during focusing.
+The lens has a very innovative optical design: with 11 lenses in 7 groups, together with a lens made of highly refractive ED glass, it ensures excellent imaging even at close range.
+The close-up limit of 80 cm is deliberately kept very low - concentration on detail is easy with this lens.
+Mechanically, the barrel does not rotate when focusing (this makes the use of 77 mm polarising filters much easier) and the overall length does not change - regardless of whether you are working at infinity or at 80 cm focusing distance.
+This is achieved by a second inner tube, which is moved inside the outer mount for focusing.
+Another advantage: the centre of gravity remains almost the same.
 The fine focus distribution is achieved by an almost circular aperture with 9 blades.
-All glass and air surfaces are, of course, coated with Samyang's own ultra multi-coating UMC.
+All glass-air surfaces are of course provided with an ultra multi-coating.

-Advantages of a full frame lens on a camera with APS-C sensor (or smaller)
+Advantages of a full-frame lens on a camera with an APS-C sensor

-Save time in post-processing: A variety of lens defects such as distortion, blur, or vignetting appear on the edges of the image.
-If you use a full-frame lens on a camera with an APS-C sensor, these areas will not be used in the first place.
-Thus, you automatically get the maximum quality and no additional time for correcting lens errors needs needs to be invested in post-processing.
+Save time in post-processing.
+A lot of lens aberrations like distortion, edge blur or vignetting occur on the outer areas of the image.
+If you use a lens calculated for full format on a camera with an APS-C sensor, these areas are not used.
+This way you get the maximum quality.
+Additional post-processing time to correct lens errors is therefore not necessary.

 |Material||Aluminium, Synthetic material, Glass|